Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

   flatten_df()
 ```

-Now I can use the `clean_names()` function to quickly clean up my names
+Now I can use the `clean_names()` function to quickly clean up my column names
 (mainly when I can’t be bothered to `set_names()` them myself…).

 The next steps are splitting up the number of times a team placed
 between 1st and 3rd and the year that occurred with `separate()`.

-The variants of `mutate()` are then used to tidy the string columns of
-the data into numeric type.

-I use `gather()` so each team will have a row for each of the rank
-positions (1st-3rd).

-Finally, I arrange the data in a way that the facets will be ordered in
-the way that I want.
+Then variants of `mutate()` are used to tidy the string columns of the data into numeric type.
+I use `gather()` so each team will have a row for each of the rank positions (1st-3rd).
+Finally, I arrange the data in a way that the facets will be ordered in the way that I want.

 ``` r
 acup_winners_clean <- acup_winners_raw %>%